netgen/HtmlPdfApi/Resources/doc/USAGE.md

 $assets = $htmlPdfApi->getAssetList();
 ```

-On success returns code 200 and list of json objects (each containing id, name, mime and size of the asset).
+On success returns list of json objects (each containing id, name, mime and size of the asset).

 Credits
 -------